vsnappy1/Autometa_Assignment-5/README.md

 The program checks the acceptance of a given string in a given DFA(Transition Table)

 INPUT:
-Number of states
+Number of states,
-Transition Table
+Transition Table,
-Number of final states
+Number of final states,
-Final states
+Final states,
 Test string

 OUTPUT: